pjnalls/local-first-beginner-tutorial/01-project-setup.md

 ```bash
 $ cd name-of-your-project
 ```
-3. Create 2 folders: one for the `client` and one for the `server`:
+3. Create two folders: one for the `client` and one for the `server`:
 ```bash
 $ mkdir client server
 ```